CQX96/CQX96-Linux/Documentation/admin-guide/kernel-per-CPU-kthreads.rst

 Reducing OS jitter due to per-cpu kthreads
 ==========================================

-This document lists per-CPU kthreads in the Linux kernel and presents options to control their OS jitter.
+This document lists per-CPU kthreads in the CQX96 kernel and presents options to control their OS jitter.
 Note that non-per-CPU kthreads are not listed here.
 To reduce OS jitter from non-per-CPU kthreads, bind them to a "housekeeping" CPU dedicated to such work.